 My father was as supportive of my sister and I in school as our brothers, and he actually pioneered in his support for women teachers.
 I remember him working out a deal where two women with children split a job teaching English and French because they didn’t want to work full-time.
 One of those teachers became a major influence on my life.

-In the seventies, long after I left home, my father expressed skepticism about the feminist movement as he understood it, saying ,“Those women wanted to be men.”
+In the 70s, long after I left home, my father expressed skepticism about the feminist movement as he understood it, saying ,“Those women wanted to be men.”

 But I never heard him disparage the professional women he worked with as a member of the Idaho State Board of Education, he was always proud of my writing (and wanted me to be sure to use my maiden name so people would know I was his daughter), so I think I just brushed off any remarks he made about feminists in general.

-Kurt Manwaring: You once considered a thesis on Mormon history but went in another direction in part because you lived so far from the archives.
+You once considered a thesis on Latter-day Saint history but went in another direction in part because you lived so far from the archives.
 Would your decision have been any different if you had access to the online resources available today?

-Kurt Manwaring: Richard Bushman initially advised you not to pursue a Ph.D. because he felt it would ruin your writing style.
-Did you ever talk with him later in your career about the way your doctorate affected your style?
+Richard Bushman initially advised Laurel Thatcher Ulrich not to pursue a Ph.D. because he felt it would ruin her writing style.
+Did she ever talk with him about that?

 One of my UNH mentors even suggested (at a dinner after I successfully defended my dissertation) that it would be nice if I got a job but that it was more important that his male students did so because that was part of their “identity.”
 For me it was optional.